algolover/interactivemap/README.md

 # Special attention on UI and UX
 1. Map is centred such that African Continent is displayed nicely at an optimal zoom level when site is opened.
-2. Trophy icon to depict winner thus providing better Accessibility.
+2. Trophy icon to depict the winner thus providing better Accessibility.
-3. Reset button is made Red indicating the changes are irreversible and fades out slowly when zoom is below the threshold level.
+3. Reset button is made Red indicating that the changes are irreversible and fades out slowly when zoom value is below the threshold level.
-4. Color of the Add Fact button also indicating that some change will be made to the website.
+4. Color of the 'Add Fact' button also indicating that some change will be made to the website.
-5. Many other small signifiers are also added to improve the User Experience.
+5. Many other small signifiers are also added to improve the overall User Experience.

-As this is a dummy project, not much attention being paid to security except for add comment section where character limit is set.
+As this is a dummy project, not much attention was being paid to the security aspect except for add comment section where character limit is set.

 # Sources of Information